gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "But it's your blood too," she said hopelessly.
 And there it was, the one thing we never spoke of, the thing neither of us had mentioned since that night she told me that she was staying with Onnemeno.
-We weren't sure---a magician could have told us, if we'd wanted to hire one---but the timing was right, and he had my shoulders and my speed.
+We weren't sure—a magician could have told us, if we'd wanted to hire one—but the timing was right, and he had my shoulders and my speed.
 Might have had my nose too, if it hadn't been for that beating he took when he was thirteen.